Skip to main content

 Project Overview

 Forge is an event-driven worker system for orchestrating AI tasks on Apple M4 Silicon.
-Redis-backed queues coordinate GPU access, LoRA adapter training, health monitoring, code reviews, and overnight chain orchestration — all running autonomously via 34 macOS LaunchAgents with self-healing capabilities.
-Currently running 23 specialized workers including an AI safety gate, arXiv research scanner, nightly code reviewer, and an autonomous sandbox builder that generates complete iOS apps from natural language descriptions.
+Redis-backed queues coordinate GPU access, health monitoring, code reviews, research scanning, and overnight chain orchestration — all running autonomously via 41 macOS LaunchAgents with self-healing capabilities.

 Key Features